 And for the final 3 minutes of your routine, you’ll be stretching.
 You’ve worked on your mind, now it’s time to move on to that beautiful container which holds all essence of you in one place.
 Don’t short change yourself here – this part is just as important.
 And great to do at the end of your routine to get yourself up and ready to take on whatever is next.

 Additional things to add into your morning routine for a better mindset:

-If you do have a little more time in the morning and would like to add a few more elements into this routine, here are some suggestions.
-I personally choose to add tapping into my routine because I enjoy it and have had some success from it in the past.
-But it’s entirely up to you!
+If you do have a little more time in the morning and would like to add a few more elements into this routine, here are some suggestions:

 Emotional Freedom Technique (also known as tapping) is a technique in which you repeatedly tap on specific points on the body in an attempt to balance the energy within your body.
 It’s similar to acupuncture and focuses on the Meridian points (energy hotspots) to restore energy and relieve negativity attached.
-I use Brad Yates on YouTube, who is a great place to start if you want to get into this!
+Read about my experience of EFT with EFT practitioner, Andrea Hunt.